pwa-builder/PWABuilder/docs/home/sw-intro.md

 # Introduction to Service Workers

-Service workers are on of the key components of a progressive web app, and are a requirement for your PWA to be installable and work properly offline.
+Service workers are one of the key components of a progressive web app, and are a requirement for your PWA to be installable and work properly offline.

 This article will provide an overview of service worker basics and what they can do for your PWA.